 Philosophically, I believed that many of those who are preparing to teach children also tend to be social learners and processors that construct knowledge through verbalization and interaction who are better served in face-to-face and hybrid instructional delivery modalities, which allow them to participate in highly interactive social learning experiences being modeled by master teachers.
 This suspicion has been affirmed by students in Pima's Associate of Arts in Elementary Education Students, who consistently express their preference for the face-to-face modality.

 Education - The Associate of Arts in Elementary Education Program

 Finally, after eighteen years at Pima College, I became the first faculty member ever assigned to the Associate of Arts in Elementary Eduction program in August of 2014.
-Returning to the classroom to work with the eager, excited, and very capable young people who are our pre-service teachers has been the high point of my teaching career.
+Returning to the classroom to work with the eager, excited, and very capable young people who are our pre-service teachers was a high point in my teaching career.
 Those who say the best and the brightest no longer enter the profession are mistaken... our education majors are, without a doubt, living proof that those nay-sayers are wrong!

 Education - Faculty Appointment with Estrella Mountain Community College